Scaling & Root Planing

 What do the procedures entail?

 Drs.
-Bedichek or Woody will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
+Bedichek or Anyakwo will only perform scaling and root planing after a thorough examination of the mouth, which may include taking x-rays and visually examining the mouth.
 Depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of periodontitis, Drs.
-Bedichek or Woody may recommend scaling and root planing.
+Bedichek or Anyakwo may recommend scaling and root planing.
 In most cases, a local anesthesia may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces is removed.
 The process especially targets the area below the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling instrument.
 The instrument is able to kill bacteria on contact.